Fuji-Script/.github/README.md

 ---

 ## 📜 **Usage Policy**
-- **Open Source & Free to Use**: Fuji Script is open-source and free for everyone to use, modify, and distribute.
+- **Open Source & Free to Use**: Fuji Scripts is open-source and free for everyone to use, modify, and distribute.
 - **Customization**: Feel free to adapt the scripts to suit your needs.
 - **Share the Love**: If you improve our scripts, we encourage you to share your changes with the community!